Skip to the main content

 • The animal must be licensed and in compliance as required by Palm Beach County Animal Care and Control Ordinance 98-22.

-Faculty and staff may clarify the animal's status ONLY if there is a compelling reason to believe that the animal is NOT a service animal.
-In that instance, it is permissible to make two inquiries to establish the animal's status: 1) Is the animal required because of a disability?
+• Clarify the animal’s status ONLY if there is a compelling reason to believe that the animal is NOT a service animal.
+In that instance, it is permissible to make two inquiries to establish the animal’s status: 1) Is the animal required because of a disability?
 And 2) What work or task has the animal been trained to perform?
-If the individual's responses do not clarify the concern, refer the issue to the Campus Manager of The Center for Student Accessibility (for student issues), Executive Director of Human Resources (for employment/employee issues) or ADA/504 Coordinator (for visitor issues), as appropriate.
+If the individual’s responses do not clarify the concern, refer the issue to the appropriate staff member for review.
+The designated primary contact will investigate the concern and consult with appropriate college personnel to determine a course of action.

 Print page